audreysharp/dream-journal/readme.md

 Run `php artisan:migrate` to make the tables for the API.

 In the terminal, enter `npm run dev`.
-This starts the Vueapplication.
+This starts the Vue application.

 Point your browser to [http://localhost:8888](http://localhost:8888).
 This is where the application lives.